cristinalare/alchemy-docs/README.md

 ## 🛠 Start Building!

-Get set up to use the Alchemy API in less than five minutes.
+Get set up to use the Alchemy API in under five minutes.
 Learn how to get and use your API key, start making requests, and set up your application to use Alchemy's endpoints.

 {% page-ref page="introduction/getting-started.md" %}